Bait Science: Carp Feeding Signals, Digestibility, Leakage, and Better Bait Decisions

 • how to build a cleaner, more coherent food signal

 Read one topic at a time, then relate it back to the bait in front of you.
+The goal is not to add everything.
+The goal is to understand what each ingredient or process actually does.

 Michigan Notes

-It is the bait that gives the carp clear food information, steady leak-off, and enough nutrition to keep fish interested without turning the whole thing into a muddy, overcomplicated signal package.
+On many Michigan waters, the best bait is not the loudest bait.
+It is the bait that gives carp clear food information, steady leak-off, and enough food value to keep them interested without turning the swim into a muddy, overcomplicated signal package.

 Common Mistakes